21 NCAC 36 .0317 ADMINISTRATION

 (6) maintain competence in the areas of assigned responsibility; and

-(7) have current knowledge of nursing practice for the registered nurse and the licensed practical nurse.
+(7) have knowledge of current nursing practice for the registered nurse and the licensed practical nurse.

-(d) The nursing education program shall implement, for quality improvement, a comprehensive program evaluation that shall include the following:
+(f) A nursing education program shall implement, for quality improvement, a comprehensive program evaluation that shall include the following:

 (1) students' achievement of program outcomes;